a mechanic preparing to replace a car engine

 Cooling system maintenance and upgrades

-New engines can generate more heat, requiring upgrading your car’s cooling system.
+New engines can generate more heat, requiring an upgrade to your car’s cooling system.
 This prevents overheating and possibly damaging critical engine components such as the cylinder head or head gasket.

-When it comes to cooling system maintenance and upgrades, usually you’ll have to install high-performance radiators to handle the increased heat load.
+When it comes to cooling system maintenance and upgrades, you usually have to install high-performance radiators to handle the increased heat load.
 Adding electric mechanical fans can also improve cooling efficiency.

 Electrical system adjustments